shokuninben/lrmidlanddocs/paperless/accessing.md

 In order to proceed, you must have the following:
 1. Approval from Chris Haycraft to access L&R Midland's `Paperless Module`
-2. Installed and Configured [Azure File Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) in your local computer.
-Contact Chris Haycraft to arrange for an installation and configuration of the software in your local computer.
+2. Installed and Configured [Azure File Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) in your local computer
+> Contact Chris Haycraft to arrange for an installation and configuration of the software in your local computer.